wkjarosz/hdrview/README.md

 * The [tinydir](https://github.com/cxong/tinydir/) library, which is licensed under a simplified BSD.
 * The [docopt.cpp](https://github.com/docopt/docopt.cpp) library, which is dual-licensed under MIT and Boost licenses.
 * Gabi Melman's [spdlog](https://github.com/gabime/spdlog) library, which is licensed under the MIT license.
+* syoyo's [tinydngloader](https://github.com/syoyo/tinydngloader) library, which is licensed under the MIT license.